CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Introduction

 Besides the positioning system, a tracking system is usually built to improve the localization accuracy for moving targets.
 As the motion patterns in an indoor environment are relatively fixed due to environmental restrictions, the tracking system can use the historical information on the trajectory to enhance the location estimation for the current timestamp~\cite{bai2019dl}.
 In the context of indoor tracking, a generic approach is to take the results from a positioning system as measurements and track the state of the target, including position, velocity, and acceleration, over time via Bayesian estimators~\cite{shi2018accurate,choi2022sensor ,zhou2019freetrack}.
 Nevertheless, the success of these parametric model-based methods relies on the accuracy of system models~\cite{ge2016performance}, which are difficult to estimate in many cases.

 To address the above problem, integrating the sensory data from an inertial measurement unit (IMU) into a tracking system is a popular direction~\cite{belmonte2019swiblux,li2016fine}.
-By using built-in IMU, such as acceleration sensor and gyroscope, step length and orientation can be estimated through the pedestrian dead reckoning (PDR) approach~\cite{ho2016step}, with which a more realistic system model can be built.
+By using built-in IMUs, such as acceleration sensors and gyroscopes, step length and orientation can be estimated through the pedestrian dead reckoning (PDR) approach~\cite{ho2016step}, with which a more realistic system model can be built.

 Some learning-based tracking~\cite{hoang2020cnn,zhang2021deep,bai2019dl} or IMU-aided tracking methods~\cite{xie2020learning,chen2021data} have recently been proposed for indoor environments.
 By exploring the correlation of CSI measurements or IMU data along a trajectory, these methods achieve better performance than stationary positioning systems and Bayesian filtering tracking systems.